foldables-io/skunk-tables/README.md

 ## Note about stablity and Roadmap

-Skunk tables is at it's 0.0.x stage.
+`skunk-tables` is at its 0.0.x stage.
+The API will change a lot and everyone is welcome to explore what we can do here.

 Next steps: